nodejs-mobile/nodejs-mobile/doc/api/module.md

 }
 ```

-Hooks are part of a chain, even if that chain consists of only one custom
+Hooks are part of a [chain][], even if that chain consists of only one
-(user-provided) hook and the default hook, which is always present.
+custom (user-provided) hook and the default hook, which is always present.
 Hook
 functions nest: each one must always return a plain object, and chaining happens
 as a result of each function calling `next<hookName>()`, which is a reference to
-the subsequent loader's hook.
+the subsequent loader's hook (in LIFO order).

 A hook that returns a value lacking a required property triggers an exception.
 A
 hook that returns without calling `next<hookName>()` _and_ without returning